Simulated-annealing decoder for the XZZX code with greedy-matching initialization: Numerical results

 \subsection{Simulation setting}

-In the Monte Carlo simulation, we generate samples of actual error configurations $C$ by means of pseudo-random numbers, drawn from the physical error rate $p$ and the error bias $p_x : p_y : p_z$ we specify.
-Performing the stabilizer measurement on the actual error configurations $C$ yields the syndrome $S$.
-Then, we execute each decoder to obtain the recovery configuration $\bar{C}$.
-If the product $C \, \bar{C}$ belongs to the (non-trivial) logical operator class $[L_X],[L_Y]$ or $[L_Z]$, then the logical error occurs.
+In Monte Carlo simulations, we generate samples of true error configurations $\bar{C}$ by means of pseudo-random numbers, drawn from the physical error rate $p$ and the error bias $p_x : p_y : p_z$ we specify.
+Performing the stabilizer measurement on the true error configurations $\bar{C}$ yields the syndrome $S$.
+Then, we execute each decoder to obtain the recovery configuration $C$.
+If the product $\bar{C} \, C$ belongs to a nontrivial logical operator class, i.e., if $[\bar{C} \, C]\in\{[L_X],[L_Y],[L_Z]\}$, then the logical error is said to occur.
 By repeating the aforementioned procedure $N_\mathrm{sample}$ times, we estimate the logical error rate $P_\mathrm{L}$.
-Except in \secref{sec:comparison_time}, we employ $N_\mathrm{sample}=10^6$ to demand sufficient statistical precision.
-Except in \secref{sec:convergence_pure_error}, we refer to \algoref{algo:SA_decoder_different_pure_errors} as `our SA decoder' and employ the number of inverse temperatures $N_\beta = 100$.
+Except in \secref{sec:comparison_time}, we employ $N_\mathrm{sample}=10^6$ to ensure sufficient statistical precision.
+Except in \secref{sec:effect_of_error_configuration}, we refer to \algoref{algo:SA_decoder_different_error_configurations} as \emph{our SA decoder} and employ the number of inverse temperatures $N_\beta = 100$.